SamRepository/Web_Technologies_MindMap/README.md

 - **Information Systems**: The integration of information technology and business processes to manage and use data effectively in organizations for decision-making and operations.
   - [Wikipedia](https://en.wikipedia.org/wiki/Information_system)

-- **Software Engineering**: Software Engineering is the discipline that focuses on the systematic design, development, testing, and maintenance of software systems.
-It applies engineering principles to ensure that software is reliable, scalable, and maintainable, often following a structured methodology or process such as Agile or Waterfall.
-This discipline covers the entire software development life cycle (SDLC), from requirements gathering to deployment and maintenance.
+- **Software Engineering**: The discipline focused on the systematic design, development, testing, and maintenance of software systems.
+It applies engineering principles to ensure software reliability, scalability, and maintainability throughout the software development life cycle (SDLC).
   - [Wikipedia](https://en.wikipedia.org/wiki/Software_engineering)

 - **Artificial Intelligence**: The branch of computer science focused on creating systems that mimic human intelligence, including machine learning, natural language processing, and robotics.